brendanlong/dash-http-timeout/http-timeout-header.md

 This defines a new HTTP header, "Timeout", which indicates to a server that if the requested resource does not exist, the server should watch for it until the timeout expires before sending a 404.
 The value is milliseconds as an integer.

+If an "If-None-Match" header is also sent by a client, it indicates that the server should also wait until the etag changes before responding (how etags are generated is up to servers).

 A server should have a maximum timeout, to prevent clients from wasting server resources with unreasonably long timeouts.

-## Example
+## Simple Example

     GET /dash/representation-1/segment-2.mp4
     Timeout: 5000

-## Server Handling
+### Server Handling

- 1. If the requested resource exists, the HTTP server will immediately send a 200 response with the content.
+ 1. If the requested resource exists, the HTTP server will immediately send a 200 or 304 response with the content.

- 2. If the requested resource does not exist, and the HTTP server does not understand this header, it will immediately respond with a 404 response.
+ 2. If the resource does not exist, and the server doesn't understand this header, it will immediately send a 404 response as usual.

  3. If the requested resource becomes available before the timeout expires, the server will send a 200 response with the content.

  4. If the timeout expires and the requested resource is not available, the server will send a 404 response.

+## ETag Example

+    GET /dash/representation-1/segment2.mp4
+    Timeout: 5000
+    If-None-Match: W/"52d77-3355156460"

+### Server Handling

+ 1. If the server does not understand these headers, it responds as usual (200, 304, or 404).

+ 2. When the file becomes available or updates:

+     1. The server generates an etag.
+     2. If the etag doesn't match the "If-None-Match" header, the server sends a 200 response.

+ 3. If the timeout expires, the server responds as usual (200, 304 or 404).

 ## Use Case: MPEG-DASH